suhailchishtiofficial/C-Language-Practics/README.md

 Input: radius : 7
 Output: Area of circle : 153.94
         Circumference of circle: 43.98

+9. Area of Triangle
+Take three sides of triangle from user.
+Calculate and print  the area using heron’s formula

 10. Convert Hours to Minutes

 Take number of hours from user.
 Convert it into minutes and print them in console with message.